New Hampshire Driving Tour

 “For the same price [of the economy car], how would you like to rent a Mustang convertible instead?”

 A twist of the key caused the four-liter engine to positively roar to life.
-It may only be a V-6 and not the famed 4.6L V-8 of the GT version, but it still puts out 210 horsepower (or more than the Mustang GT of the 1980s) and sounds absolutely befitting for a pony car.
+It was a V-6 and not the famed 4.6L V-8 of the GT version, but it still put out 210 horsepower (or more than the Mustang GT of the 1980s) and sounded absolutely befitting for a pony car.

-Anyhow, so with the top down I went up towards Littleton (recommended in a book I have with me called America’s Best Motorcycle Roads) and then Conway to do a little exploring.
-While virtually every road I drove on today — even the Interstate! — could be rightfully called “scenic,” the gem of the drive was certainly the Kancamagus Highway through the White Mountains between Lincoln and Conway.
+Anyhow, so with the top down I went up towards Littleton (recommended in a book I have with me called Great American Motorcycle Tours) and then Conway to do a little exploring.
+While virtually every road I drove on today—even the Interstate!—could be rightfully called “scenic,” the gem of the drive was certainly the Kancamagus Highway through the White Mountains between Lincoln and Conway.

 The entire highway was remarkably devoid of traffic aside from a motorcyclist brave enough to withstand the elements (in contrast to Manchester, it was quite cold up here) riding a Suzuki GSX-R750.
-I waved him by as the ‘Stang — while fairly nimble for such a big, heavy, car — was nowhere as nimble as the race-bred Gixxer.
+I waved him by as the ‘Stang—while fairly nimble for such a big, heavy, car—was nowhere as agile as the race-bred Gixxer.

 The Texan Congregation of Fatsos… hey, I’ve been on flights with them, too!
 5 of the 10 fattest cities listed by Men’s Fitness magazine are in Texas… and if you’ve ever been to TX, you’d understand why. ;-)